microsoft/vscode-dev-containers/script-library/README.md

 #### Using arguments when downloading with curl

-The trick here is to use the syntax `| bash -s --` after the `curl` command and then listing the arguments.
+The trick here is to use the double-dashes (`--`) after the `bash -c` command and then listing the arguments.

 ```Dockerfile
 # Options for script